jfrog/terraform-provider-artifactory/docs/resources/artifactory_virtual_helm_repository.md

 Arguments have a one to one mapping with the [JFrog API](https://www.jfrog.com/confluence/display/JFROG/Repository+Configuration+JSON#RepositoryConfigurationJSON-VirtualRepository).
 The following arguments are supported:

 * `key` - (Required)
-* `use_namespaces` - (Optional) - From Artifactory 7.24.1 (SaaS Version), you can explicitly state a specific aggregated local or remote repository to fetch from a virtual by assigning namespaces to local and remote repositories.
+* `use_namespaces` - (Optional) From Artifactory 7.24.1 (SaaS Version), you can explicitly state a specific aggregated local or remote repository to fetch from a virtual by assigning namespaces to local and remote repositories.
 See https://www.jfrog.com/confluence/display/JFROG/Kubernetes+Helm+Chart+Repositories#KubernetesHelmChartRepositories-NamespaceSupportforHelmVirtualRepositories.
 Default to 'false'.

-Arguments for Helm repository type closely matches with arguments for Generic repository type.
+Arguments for Helm repository type closely match with arguments for Generic repository type.

 ## Import